Dominion Cove Point LNG: Environmental

 The Cove Point facility resides on 1,000 acres on the Chesapeake Bay with operations only utilizing approximately 15%, or 131 acres of the site.
 The balance is in permanent conservation.
-The plant maintains the strictest leak detection and repair program in Maryland and Cove Point has received numerous awards for environmental stewardship.
+The plant maintains the strictest leak detection and repair program in Maryland and Cove Point has received awards for environmental stewardship.

 Cove Point LNG was awarded LEED Certification in 2018, making it the first LEED building in Calvert County, Maryland.
 The facility consumes 32% less energy and 40% less water in restrooms than a similar facility of its size.

-In 2008, a large nor’easter storm created a breach of the Cove Point Marsh, a 190-acre Maryland Heritage Area, located on the western shore of the Chesapeake Bay.
+In 2008, a large nor'easter storm created a breach of the Cove Point Marsh, a 190-acre Maryland Heritage Area, located on the western shore of the Chesapeake Bay.
 The breach caused significant damage and threatened the freshwater marsh ecosystem with the intrusion of the bay's brackish water.
-The Marsh is documented to be home to over 40 rare, threatened and endangered plant species that would have been destroyed by the event.
+The marsh is documented to be home to over forty rare, threatened or endangered plant species that could have been destroyed by the event.
 A restoration effort was conducted using over 33,000 tons of rock and 10,000 tons of sand, a 2,600-ft revetment was created to restore the marsh and re-stabilize its ecosystem.
 As part of the project, Cove Point operations have been conducting routine surveillance and reporting progress on the ecosystem's recovery.
-In recognition of its environmental stewardship, Cove Point LNG was awarded the National Environmental Excellence Award by the National Association of Environmental Professionals and the “Hero of the Chesapeake Bay” by the Maryland Legislative Sportsmen's Foundation.
+In recognition of its environmental stewardship, Cove Point LNG was awarded the National Environmental Excellence Award by the National Association of Environmental Professionals and the "Hero of the Chesapeake Bay" by the Maryland Legislative Sportsmen's Foundation.